j0shbregman/MDE-PowerBI-Templates/ASR_scripts/ASR_rule_Block_Win32_API_calls_from_Office_Macro_issue_Q&A.md

 [Enable attack surface reduction rules] (https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/enable-attack-surface-reduction?view=o365-worldwide)

-To mitigate the current data loss issue, customers need to take additional actions to recover/reconstruct impacted files.
+To mitigate the current file deletion issue, customers need to take additional actions to recover/reconstruct impacted files.
 More information on recovery options can be found at https://aka.ms/asrfprecovery.
 >

 21.**What data is collected by Microsoft restoration script to measure the script effectiveness?**\